USACA does not represent over 66% of the nation's existing cricketers.

 Picture above: In large swathes of the country, USACA has little or no support.
 Place a cursor on the map to find out estimated % of hard-ball teams or clubs that are affiliated with USACA.
 [Source: DreamCricket.com]

 Outside of Florida and Texas there is hardly any state where USACA can claim authority over cricket.
 In four of the eight regions - North East, South West, North West, and Central East - USACA does not enjoy the support of at least three leagues needed to constitute a valid region.
-Similarly, USACA's influence is vastly diminished in Atlantic Region and in New York Regions.
+Similarly, USACA's influence is vastly diminished in Atlantic and New York Regions.

 For a majority of USA's leagues and clubs that play hard-ball cricket, USACA has remained as mysterious as Bigfoot - evidence is hard to come by of the organization's existence.
 By DreamCricket.com's estimate, over 705 hard-ball cricket clubs or teams in the U.S. operate outside of the USACA framework.